Guozheng-Ma/DA-in-visualRL/How to Leverage.md

 > :bookmark: **[SODA]** Generalization in Reinforcement Learning by Soft Data Augmentation **(ICRA 2021)** [*(paper)*](https://ieeexplore.ieee.org/abstract/document/9561103) [*(code)*](https://github.com/nicklashansen/dmcontrol-generalization-benchmark)

+SODA maximizes the mutual information between the latent representations of augmented and non-augmented data as the auxiliary objective, and continuously alternates between optimizing RL objective with non-augmented data and representation pbjective with augmented data.
+While the policy is learned only from non-augmented data, SODA still benefits substantially from data augmentation through representation learning.

 ![SODA](https://github.com/Guozheng-Ma/DA-in-visualRL/blob/main/Image/SODA.png)

 > :bookmark: **[SECANT]** Self-Expert Cloning for Zero-Shot Generalization of Visual Policies **(ICML 2021)** [*(paper)*](https://proceedings.mlr.press/v139/fan21c.html) [*(code)*](https://github.com/LinxiFan/SECANT)

+SECANT first trains a sample-efficient expert with Random Crop (weak augmentation).
+In the second stage, a student network learns a generalizable policy by mimicking the behavior of the expert at every time step, but with a crucial difference: the expert computes the ground-truth actions from unmodified observations, while the student learns to predict the same actions from heavily corrupted observations.

+The student optimizes the imitation objective by gradient descent on a supervised regression loss, which has better training stability than the RL loss.
+Meanwhile, the policy distillation through strong augmentations can greatly remedy overfitting to acquire robust representation without sacrificing policy performance.

 ![SECANT](https://github.com/Guozheng-Ma/DA-in-visualRL/blob/main/Image/SECANT.png)